Community Heritage Preservation Grant Program

 The program is funded by bond bills passed by the State Legislature, and must be renewed each year.
 You may contact MDAH after the latest legislative session to inquire the status of the program each year.

-Community Heritage Preservation Application (Applications due by September 27, 2013)
+Community Heritage Preservation Grant Application (Applications due by October 3, 2014)

 For more information contact Aileen de la Torre by email or at 601-576-6940